E-Training

 Prerequisite: Introduction to the Private Sponsorship of Refugees Program (IET101) course.

-Contact etraining@rstp.ca to request enrollment.
+Contact etraining@rstp.ca to request pre-enrollment (subject to availability)

 This advanced training is available only to students who have completed the introductory IET 101 course.
 Participants will build on their previous learning and gain practical experience in assessing: